 What’s the reason behind the fear

 Test anxiety is common.
-If you feel like doomsday will set upon you once you enter the test center, though, you probably did not prepare as much as you wanted to, or indeed, barely prepared at alll for the test.
-The cardinal rule of taking TOEFL or any standardized test is to start preparing in advance and develop effective study habits.
+If you feel like doomsday will set upon you once you enter the test center, though, you probably did not prepare as much as you wanted to, or indeed, barely prepared at all for the test.
+The cardinal rule of taking TOEFL or any standardized test is preparing in advance and developing effective study habits.

 Based on how much time you can devote and your current English proficiency level, set up a study plan a couple of months in advance.

 - Take a pretest to figure out your current level

 - Arm yourself with guidebooks and learning resources

 - Do not hesitate to request help, support, or feedback from friends and family members who are native English speakers, highly proficient in the language, or high-scoring TOEFL test-takers.

 If you have been sticking to a study schedule religiously and practicing hard, the anxiety you feel is quite irrational.
 Calm your mind and dispel negative thoughts through meditation, yoga, and pleasurable extracurricular activities from time to time.

 Sometimes, stress can stem from leading a hectic and careless lifestyle.
 For instance, you may party hard, work overtime, indulge in junk food and alcohol, and then force your tired brain to get through TOEFL practice late in the night.
 This behavior can take a toll on your physical and mental health, making you feel exhausted and ill-prepared for the test.